dotlang/language/README.md

 ## Casting

-In order to cast across named types, you will need to write a compile time identity function (a function that only returns its input), but with correct types.
+In order to cast across named types, you will need to write an identity function (a function that only returns its input), but with correct types.

 **Examples**

 1.
 ```
 MyInt = int
-toInt = fn[x: MyInt -> int] { x }
+toInt = fn(x: MyInt -> int) { x }
 h: MyInt = ...
-g:int = toInt[h]
+g:int = toInt(h)
 ```

 ## Generics